PACO-CPU/minimal-mistakes/_docs/013-build.md

 #### 4 Python Libaries

-Python is used to communicate with the core via the UART interface for flashing and runtime diagnose of results.
+Python liberaries are needed for our software tool that downloads code to the FPGA and communicates with it via UART.
 To install the python libaries use the following command:

 ```bash
 $ cd paco-env/riscv-tools-src/py